Testosterol/slate/source/index.html.md

 Creating a user with this endpoint successfully also returns the users headers, meaning there’s no need to sign in afterwards.

-Assigning user role of a admin will give him more privilages and access to different endpoints for more information.
+Assigning user role of a admin will give him more privileges and access to different endpoints for more information.

 ### Query Parameters